You are here

 • For qualifying university or college courses (both graduate and undergraduate) which the professional successfully completes for credit, each semester hour credit shall equal 15 hours of continuing professional education and each quarter hour credit shall equal ten hours of continuing professional education.

-• Continuing education credit will be given in half-hour increments only after the first full CPE credit hour has been earned.
-A minimum of fifty minutes constituting one CPE credit hour and, after the first fifty-minute segment has been earned, twenty-five minutes constitutes one-half hour.
-For example:
+• Continuing education credit will be given in tenths of an hour increments after the first full CPE credit hour has been earned except for nano learning.
+A minimum of fifty minutes of continuous instruction constitutes one CPE credit hour and after the first fifty-minute segment has been earned, five minutes constitutes one-tenth of an hour.

-• Twenty-five minutes of continuous instruction counts as zero CPE credit hour;
+• Twenty-five minutes of continuous instruction counts as 0.5 CPE credit hours.

-• Fifty minutes of continuous instruction counts as one CPE credit hour; and
+• Fifty minutes of continuous instruction counts as one CPE credit hour

-• Seventy-five minutes of continuous instruction counts as one and one-half CPE credit hours.
+• Ninety minutes of continuous instruction counts as 1.8 CPE credit hours.

-• Sponsors are encouraged to monitor group programs in order to accurately record the appropriate number of hours for participants who arrive late or leave before a program is completed.
+• Sponsors are encouraged to monitor group programs to accurately record the appropriate number of hours for participants who arrive late or leave before a program is completed.

 • The credit hours for formal correspondence or other individual study programs recommended by the program sponsor will be granted provided the sponsor has: